top of page

 • Expenses (receipts, mileage, phone bills, etc.)

-You’ll need this information when completing your tax return.
+You will need this information when completing your tax return.

 🚫 Common Mistakes to Avoid

-• Forgetting to record cash payments
+• Forgetting to record cash payments: Ensuring that all income is documented is crucial.

-• Mixing personal and business expenses
+• Mixing personal and business expenses: Keep these separate for easier record-keeping.

 📝 Filing Your First Tax Return